webdriverio/webdriverio/CONTRIBUTING.md

 $ npm start
 ```

 This will set up everything needed to run the page on [`localhost:3000`](http://localhost:3000/).
-If you need to run on a different host or port, pass them as additional arguments to npm start, like `-- --host 0.0.0.0`.
+If you need to run on a different host or port, pass them as additional arguments to npm start, like `-- --host localhost`.

 You can now modify the content of the [`/website/docs`](https://github.com/webdriverio/webdriverio/tree/main/website/docs) files as well as change styles and templates.
 The page will be automatically updated.
 If you add documentation in other places, you have to rerun the `npm start` script to re-generate the docs.